-Apostrophes should be used to identify possessive nouns, e.g., the body's defense system, the girls' hats.
-Such words ending in "s" should still be followed with an apostrophe "s," e.g., Claudius's reign.
-An apostrophe should not be used where an acronym, abbreviation, date, or number is pluralized: ANOVAs, 1980s, etc. Where apostrophes are used to indicate missing letters in informal English (e.g., I'm, we're, he's; it's not clear; there're many patients; it's been found), it is usually preferable to write the words out in full (e.g., it is not clear; there are many patients; it has been found).
+Apostrophes should be used to identify possessive nouns, e.g. the body's defence system, the girls' hats.
+Such words ending in 's' should still be followed with an apostrophe 's', e.g. Claudius's reign.
+An apostrophe should not be used where an acronym, abbreviation, date or number is pluralized: ANOVAs, 1980s, etc. Where apostrophes are used to indicate missing letters in informal English (e.g. I'm, we're, he's; it's not clear; there're many patients; it's been found), it is usually preferable to write the words out in full (e.g. it is not clear; there are many patients; it has been found).

-Look out for its (possessive; e.g., its tail) and it's (contraction of pronoun and verb; "it is" or "it has"; e.g., it's true).
+Look out for its (possessive; e.g. its tail) and it's ('it is' or 'it has'; e.g. it's got a tail).

-St. Thomas' Hospital Queens' College, Cambridge St. John's University, New York
+St Thomas' Hospital Queens' College, Cambridge The Queen's College, Oxford

-Primes (') are used to denote derivatives of mathematical variables (e.g., a and a') and for minutes of angle (e.g., $12^{\circ}14'N$ ).
-They should not be used instead of the standard abbreviation "min" for minutes of time.
+Primes (') are used to denote derivatives of mathematical variables (e.g. a and a') and for minutes of angle (e.g. 12°14'N).
+They should not be used instead of the standard abbreviation 'min' for minutes of time.